paravz/windows-rsync-backup/README.md

 Rsync backup script for Windows
 ====================

+The motivation and scenarios for this script are explained in this blog post: http://istomin.de/2014/03/27/backup-windows-using-rsync/

 ## How to use

 1. Download and install [Cygwin](http://cygwin.com/), make sure to install rsync